ShahImanAli/Blog-App-Using-AppWrite/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments